darkwhite220/WendlyTradingBot/README.md

 Preferably, create a new account in your MetaMask wallet and fund it with only what you are going to trade.

 1) Add your Wallet Address & Private Key & node in "settings"
-2) Add token & trading details
+2) Add Token Address & Trading Details
 3) Start

 [How to create additional account in your wallet:][tuto-new-wallet]